Where To Buy

 Flex– The flex of the EST Escapade is very similar to the flex of the Re:Flex even though they share different base plates.
 The high backs are exactly the same.

-Adjustability– Burton doesn’t have a completely tooless set up but it still has a lot of adjustability that are really easy to dial out.
+Adjustability– Burton doesn’t have a completely tool-less setup but it still has a lot of adjustability that is really easy to dial out.
 It’s very easy to make the binding fit your boot and feet.